ChethanUC007/Memory-Game/README.md

 * Implement additional optimizations that improve the performance and user experience of the game (keyboard shortcuts for gameplay, etc).

 ### Scoring
+Avilable Scoring Mechanism in Memory Matching game:
-3 stars = 14 moves or less
+* 3 stars = 14 moves or less
-2 stars = 19 moves or less
+* 2 stars = 19 moves or less
-1 star = 20 moves or more
+* 1 star = 20 moves or more

 ## DevelopmentStrategy